 We are excited to have Cobbler Creek as our Trail Championship event for 2022.
 With magnificent views, a beautiful creek line and extensive shared use bike and running trails, this event will definitely not disappoint.

 There will be three distances on offer, and with only moderate elevation and plenty of fast runnable single track it suits both novice and experienced runners alike.
-But do not be fooled by the fast banked bike tracks, having been designed by long-time local trail runner Lachlan Miller you can rest assured that there are some sneaky technical sections in there somewhere.
+But do not be fooled by the fast banked bike tracks, with courses designed by long-time local trail runner Lachlan Miller you can rest assured that there are some sneaky technical sections in there somewhere.

 The courses take in just about the whole park, with a couple of creek crossings to join the tracks.
-Keep your eye out for the seldom seen local kangaroos as you climb up Porosa Hill to the old Teakle Ruins and take in the views to the coast while descending the single tracks back down to Steve’s Disco Tunnel.
+Keep your eye out for the seldom seen local kangaroos as you climb up Porosa Hill to the old Teakle Ruins and take in the views to the coast while descending the single tracks.

 To learn more about Cobbler Creek Recreation park, you can visit National Parks and Wildlife Services SA website by clicking here